aperturerobotics/cli/docs/examples/subcommands-categories.md

   boost: 2
 ---

-For additional organization in apps that have many subcommands, you can associate a category for each command to group them together in the help output, e.g.:
+When your application has numerous subcommands, organizing them into categories can significantly improve the clarity of the help output.
+You can assign a category to a command by setting its `Category` field.
+Commands with the same category will be grouped together in the help text.

 <!-- {
   "output": ".*COMMANDS:\\n.*noop[ ]*\\n.*\\n[ ]*template:\\n[ ]*add[ ]*\\n[ ]*remove.*"